 The primary concern for survivors of sexual violence is safety and to address medical issues related to physical injury, sexually transmitted infections, and/or pregnancy.
 The secondary concern is evidence collection to aid in a possible police investigation.

-Get to a safe place immediately.
 Go to your apartment/home, residence hall or to a trusted friend.
 DO NOT change your clothing or shower.
 Preservation of physical evidence is of the utmost importance.
 If you change your clothes, it is important that they are kept in a paper bag to preserve evidence.
 DO NOT apply medication to any injuries that may have been sustained unless absolutely necessary.
 Do NOT drink or chew gum or disturb anything in the area where the assault occurred.

-Seek medical attention as soon as possible.
 Go to a local hospital’s emergency department.
 Medical attention at the local hospital is required in order to preserve valuable evidence should you decide to seek prosecution through the criminal justice system.
 It is important to know if you go to the hospital the local police may be contacted.
 If you suspect that you have been given a predatory drug, such as Rohypnol or GHB, please let the staff at the hospital know.
 A urine sample can be collected within 72 hours of a sexual assault for predatory drug testing.

 Local Police – 911